 1. Regular emails.
 If people have emailed us, they have given us their email address.
 We do not actively add it to a list, but Apple Mail (or other email software used to access emails) will save it.
 We will not add it to any database or spreadsheet unless someone asks us to or gives us explicit and detailed permission.

 2. MailChimp email lists.
 MailChimp is the email service provider we use for email marketing.
 It is GDPR compliant.
-All our email signup forms have specific GDPR consent boxes provided by MailChimp, or are in the process of being updated to include them.
+All our email signup forms have specific GDPR consent boxes provided by MailChimp.
 If people have opted into our MailChimp lists they have actively opted in, as all our lists are double opt-in.
 Subscribers do so in the knowledge that they will receive the following:

 - A free PDF ebook, Create a Social Media Marketing Plan